Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 6. UndefinedObject: This encodes the value `nil` with all zero hash code.
 7. Symbol: See [Symbols](Symbols.md) for detailed information on the format.
 8. Character: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.

+### Thunks and Closures
+Block closures are relatively expensive because they need to be heap allocated.
+Even though they will typically be discarded quickly, they take dozens of instructions to create, and put pressure on the heap - causing garbage collections to be more frequent.
+There are many common blocks that don't actually need access to method local variables, `self` or parameters.
+These can be encoded as immediate values and obviate the need for heap allocation.
+1. an immediate thunk acts as a niladic BlockClosure that returns a limited range of constant values, encoded in the low 48 bits.
+Hence this supports 46-bit SmallIntegers, 46-bit floats (any that has 0s in the least significant 18 bits) and the first 32k classes of FFF1 immediates
+2. niladic, monadic, and diadic constant closures have no access to parameters, method locals or self, but can do any calculations with global values, constants, or block parameters.
+The low 48 bits are the address of the code
+3. a self thunk simply returns `self`.
+The low 48 bits are the address of the context.

 ### Object in Memory
 We are following some of the basic ideas from the [SPUR](http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/) encoding for objects on the heap, used by the [OpenSmalltalk VM](https://github.com/OpenSmalltalk).